BILL OF LADING DEFINITION

 - Referral Program: You will receive shipping credit when you refer a friend.

-- Insurance: Did you know LTL carriers do not have full liability insurance?
-It’s always best to cover your freight with a uShip cargo insurance policy.
+- Added Protection: Did you know LTL carriers do not have full liability insurance?
+It’s always best to cover your freight with a uShip Protection Plan for added peace of mind.

 uShip knows a thing or two when it comes to shipping freight.
 Contact us today with any questions that you may have about bill of ladings or freight in general.
 From competitive prices to great customer service, it’s clear why so many small businesses prefer obtaining LTL freight quotes from uShip.